haotian2006/HelperDocs-contributions/Fixing Errors.md

 Animations only work if the game the animation is owned is the same to fix it you will have to upload the animation to the same game owner or group

 ![ani](https://media.discordapp.net/attachments/1097115140924645376/1133659449123410000/togif.gif?width=767&height=367)
-(the green is what will happen)
+(The green is what will happen)
 # Conclusion
-Hope this helps if you have any more question you can ask in scripting-help.
+Hope this helps if you have any more questions you can ask in scripting-help.
 Anyways Good luck out there and don't get joe tagged.

 ![joe](https://media.discordapp.net/attachments/895151830345084949/1129887795138277496/togif.gif?width=360&height=96)